 - 89% of consumers read businesses' responses to reviews

-Since most people do most of their shopping online nowadays, they turn to online reviews to determine if a product is worth buying.
+Since most people do most of their shopping online nowadays, they turn to online reviews like Yelp to determine if a product is worth buying.
 Since you can’t physically look at what you’re buying, reading a review is the next best thing.
 Similarly, reviews can validate restaurants and other businesses because they share what it would be like to experience the place.
 If the reviews are good, more people will want to visit for themselves, and if they’re bad, then of course more people will skip it entirely.

 Online reviews eliminate our reliance on our friends and family to recommend where to go, which restaurant to try next, or what to buy.
 We can still ask them for their opinions, but we have access to so many more options thanks to online reviews.
 They’re especially helpful when planning vacations or when a new restaurant opens in town.